Welcome to ColorWheels!

 ColorWheels originated as a panic response to my four-year-old's first show-and-tell.

 As a professional writer, I'd kept my artist hat crumpled up in my back pocket since earning a B.A. in art history from Mount Holyoke College in the late 1900s.
 As a starter mom, I didn't know I could reach under the sofa and pull out pretty much anything that would be great for preschool show-and-tell.
 So instead, I jammed the mothballed artist hat on my head, and built a robot-guy out of cracker boxes and toilet paper tubes.
+As I built it, it got more and more elaborate.
 It had articulated arms and a secret stomach compartment for secret stuff.
-My preschooler took it to show-and-tell.
-Then he played with it.
+My preschooler did not help much.
+But he took it to show-and-tell.
+When he brought it home, he played with it.
 And when it broke the next day, I could fix it myself.
+I could fix it myself!
 This was very empowering.
 Not to mention free.
 Also fun.
 So I made more.

 I led the program again in 2018, this time teaming with another local artist and teacher, Lichen Frank, to renovate a section of the Elsie McCarthy Sensory Garden for the City of Glendale.
 The result is a multi-sensory installation with a shade structure, wind chimes, spray painted pillars, a sandblasted bench, and lavender plants that smell sweet and attract hummingbirds.
 More fun.